8r14z/Teach-Myself-Functional-Programming/README.md

 ## Problems
 #### 1. Mutable object
 Most of objects provided by default are mutable, array, string, dictionary,...
-So mutable object can ruin the thing we tryna to achive in FP, stateless. \
+So mutable object can ruin the thing we try to achive in FP, stateless. \
 **Solution**: Use immutable objects for doing FP to avoid some mistakes, prevent us from changing.
 And immutable objects make code safer when dealing with concurrence.
 #### 2. Copy
 Solving the problem by using immutable brings us another problem.
 We have to make a bunch of copies for an object.